paketo-buildpacks/liberty/README.md

 * bootstrap.properties

 **IMPORTANT NOTE:** Do not put secrets in any of these configuration files!
 The files will be included in the resulting image and can leak your secrets.
+See [Configuring Secrets](#configuring-secrets) for information on how to provide secrets in your configuration.

 At the moment, these files can only be included in the build by telling the Maven or Gradle buildpacks to provide them.
 Thus this method of including server configuration can only be performed when building from source code, it will not work when building with a pre-compiled WAR file.